#SmartMovesAtHome: 8 things you can while social distancing

 You could start by searching for groups that are passionate about the things you care about.

 Do you have a good tip to make #SmartMovesAtHome to add to this list?
 Be sure to let us know about it on any of our social media pages – sharing is caring!
-Remember that the World Health Organization remains your most trusted source of information regarding the Coronavirus (COVID-19) pandemic.
-For local guidance, please refer to the Nigeria Centre for Disease Control’s (NCDC) FAQ page.
+Also, remember that the best source of information regarding the Coronavirus (COVID-19) pandemic is the World Health Organization.
+The “Advice for the public” section of their website offers the latest practical tips and information on the outbreak.
+Should you need to reach the Kenyan Ministry of Health, you can do so via their 24-hour toll-free number – 0800721316.